Analida's Ethnic Spoon

 Feta history

 Feta has been produced using the same techniques for thousands of years.
-It can be made with sheep's milk or even goat milk, however there are strict rules that regulate how it is produced.
+It can be made with sheep's milk or even goat milk; there are strict rules that regulate how it is produced.
 Greek producers have the stipulation that at least 70% of the product be made of sheep's milk.
 This process has been regulated since 1935.
-The great thing about feta is that is develops as it ages.
-I will soon be trying my hand at making feta, so stay tuned.
+The great thing about feta is that it develops as it ages.

 three scones on a plate with a napkin and scones on a drying rack in the back